jakaspeh/JDesigner/readme.md

 * squares,
 * and texts.

-The primitives can be combined together to a composition, see Load Composition option in the main menu.
+The primitives can be combined together into a composition, see Load Composition option in the main menu.

 Jdesigner has it own file format; you can save your current work to a .jdes file and then load this file later.
 See examples of *.jdes files in the folder [examples](examples/)

-Once you construct a figure, you can export it to a .png or .pdf file.
+Once you construct a figure, you can export it to a .png file.
 There are two export options.
 The first export is a "normal" export.
 The second export "XKCD-fies" your figure.

 Jdesigner in action